-Under the requirements of FSWS, unless with the approval of the Implementation Committee over-looking the implementation of the scheme, the services of the consultant appointed by the building owners joining the scheme shall have to prepare the initial design parameters of the proposed fire services improvements works (i.e. “two stages design approach”) or to complete the design of the proposed improvement works and sort out the design issues with authorities (i.e. ”build only arrangement”) before the tendering of the work contracts.
+Under the requirements of FSW Scheme, unless with the permission of the Implementation Committee, the services of the consultant appointed by the building owners joining the scheme shall cover the preparation of preliminary design of the proposed fire services improvements works (i.e. “Preliminary Design”) or to complete the design of the proposed improvement works and sort out the design issues with authorities (i.e. ”build only arrangement”) before the tendering of the work contracts.

-The required submission of initial design parameters under FSWS has been prepared for applicants who join the FSWS to follow.
-Please click the following headings to get the document.
+The requirement and expected content of preliminary design is available under FSW Scheme for applicants to use.
+Please click the following heading to get the document.

-If the building has received the statutory notice or pre-notification letter of mandatory building inspection issued by BD and the building meets the eligibility criteria of “Operation Building Bright 2.0” (“OBB 2.0”), the Applicant may also apply for subsidy under OBB 2.0 to cover those works related to the Mandatory Building Inspection Scheme.
+If the building has received the statutory notice or pre-notification letter of mandatory building inspection issued by BD and the building meets the eligibility criteria of the second round of “Operation Building Bright 2.0” (“OBB 2.0”), the Applicant may also apply for subsidy under second round of OBB 2.0 to cover those works related to the Mandatory Building Inspection Scheme.
 However, the relevant work items shall not duplicate with those approved under FSW Scheme or any other past or existing subsidy schemes administered by different institutions or departments.
-Please refer to “AN-OBB2.0(Bldg)” for details.
+Please refer to second round “AN-OBB2.0(Bldg)” for details.